chriskrycho/v5.chriskrycho.com/site/journal/2025/2025 Colfax Marathon Race Report.md

 </aside>

 In the afternoon yesterday, I drove up to Denver to pick up my packet, then hopped over to a friend’s house to stay overnight so I didn’t have to drive back home and then drive up again this morning.
 We went out and got dinner; I had a salad with leafy greens, tons of fruit, and grilled chicken.
 Shortly before I bed, I topped the day off with a slice of bread with some preserves on it and about 8 ounces of orange juice.
-Although I didn’t have a good way to measure dinner, my best guess it that I did successfully hit the target carb load of 7g carbs/kg body weight.
+Although I didn’t have a good way to measure dinner, my best guess is that I did successfully hit the target carb load of 7g carbs/kg body weight.

 I went to bed last night around 8:45pm.
 I took 3mg melatonin to help me fall asleep, had a fan running in the room for white noise, and I was solidly asleep by about 9:15pm from what [my watch][garmin] reports.
 That was good, because I got up at 3am today for the sake of being able to eat a good breakfast long enough before the race started!